Capt-J-Kirk/DroneProject/README.md

  - Open the scene with double click.
  - Launce the Oculus link connection from the headset.
  - Click on the play/run game icon located at the top of the Unity window.
-** You should now be ready to test and interact with the Drone Project in a VR environment **
+ - You should now be ready to test and interact with the Drone Project in a VR environment.